-Russia has huge potential to reduce emissions, in particular GHG improving energy efficiency and utilizing renewable energies.
-Although participation in II projects is voluntary for the countries and legal entities, the II mechanism offers many Russian companies an opportunity to acquire foreign co-financing investment into the development of their individual GHG emission reduction potential.
+Russia has huge potential to reduce emissions, in particular GHG by improving energy efficiency and utilizing renewable energies.
+Although participation in II projects is voluntary for the countries and legal entities, the JI mechanism offers many Russian companies an opportunity to acquire foreign co-financing for investment into the development of their individual GHG emission reduction potential.
 It helps companies